 In elementary school, a jumble of shapes, colors, and patterns, all clamoured for my attention, distracting me from the drone coming from the front of the room.
 Atlases full of cheerful maps, vibrant illustrations in old readers, and the weekly Friday art lesson helped me endure the days.
 Like many artists, doodling all over my notebooks helped me concentrate.

 Now I go by Patricia, and yes, I am still incredibly distracted by color, line, shape, texture, light, and all those good things that make life interesting.
 I experiment with paint, creating blobs of color and varied lines, observing results.
 I like to discover and learn what does and does not create an interesting and fresh image.

-A playful approach to creating art keeps me curious and wondering, helps me focus and concentrate, relieves stress and boredom, delights my soul, and motivates me to continue to create daily.
+A playful approach to making art keeps me curious and wondering, helps me to focus and concentrate, relieves stress and boredom, delights my soul, and motivates me to continue to create daily.
 It silences the inner critic because, what the heck, I’m just playing!